ihmeuw/ihme-python-course/docs/numpy.rst

 Stage 5: Collective Operations
 ------------------------------
+Goals: Recognize collective operations and be able to find available tools.

 A collective operation is an operation on a set of things.
 This is not a collective operation::